Ironhack-Berlin-FTWD-October-2022/guides/project-2-start.md

 $ git push origin master
 ```

+### Collaborate with other team members

-### Then the other team menbers clone the project to their computers
+Your other teammembers can now clone the project from GitHub.

-In the repository on GitHub go to Settings -> Manage Access and add the other team members as collaborators.
+They should **not** fork the project.